 Check All Package Versions with pip-review

-Sometimes, you'd just want to check if there are any updates, before commiting to a potentially long update list.
+Sometimes, you'd just want to check if there are any updates, before committing to a potentially long update list.
 To check all package versions, you simply run:

 This gives you a report that lists all available package updates.
 Essentially, it calls